Practice Policies & Patient Information

 The practice prides itself in maintaining professional standards.
 For certain examinations during consultations an impartial observer (a ‘chaperone’) will be required.

-This impartial observer will be a practice nurse or health care assistant who is familiar with the procedure and be available to reassure and raise any concerns on your behalf.
-If a nurse in unavailable at the time of your consultation then your examination may be re-scheduled for another time.
+This impartial observer will be a member of staff who is familiar with the procedure and be available to reassure and raise any concerns on your behalf.
+If a nurse is unavailable at the time of your consultation, a member of the admin team may be your chaperone.
+Alternatively, your examination may be re-scheduled for another time, or with a different clinician.

 A chaperone is there to: